Youth and Family Counsellor I or II (Full Time)

 - Is an effective, mature and appropriate role model for each resident to utilize in his/her growth.

-- Works effectively with other members of the clinical and residential team in providing a therapeutic milieu.
+- Works effectively with other members of the clinical and group care team in providing a therapeutic milieu.

 - Develops and maintains a therapeutic relationship with youth in the program through the implementation of the Circle of Courage model.

 - Participates actively in supervisory meetings, team meetings, retreats, planning sessions, and designated in-service training.

 - Is responsible for a variety of therapeutic responsibilities for particular young people and their families including attendance and intervention at case conferences, consultations, school meeting, psychiatric appointments, family meetings etc.

 - Is responsible for completing behavioral assessments of youth and the development, implementation, and on-going evaluation of Treatment Service Action Plans.

 - Maintains the upkeep of the residential living space of the unit, and ensures the provision of a program that fits the requirements of the Licensing Department.

 - Is responsible for a variety of tasks associated with program functioning including meal preparation, cleaning, and transportation of young people.

 - Administers medication according to policy and CAC Standards.